The Centre d'études missionnaires (CEM), CECI’s predecessor, is founded by Jesuit Father Jean Bouchard.

 The 13 first associate members are welcomed to the CECI corporation.

 The first two advisory committees are created, one for CECI-Nepal and one for CECI-Haiti.
 Their representatives attend CECI’s first International General Meeting in October 2015.

-In keeping with its goal to increase its visibility and prominence, CECI teams up with partner WUSC to organize the International Forum, which was held for the first time in January 2015 in Montreal, with over 500 participants.
+Affirming its desire to intensify its outreach, CECI teams up with partner WUSC to organize the International Forum, which was held for the first time in January 2015 in Montreal, with over 500 participants.

 CECI adopts a Sustainable Development Policy that advocates for social equity as a goal, economic development as a means, and protecting the environment as a condition.

 Following a flood that severely damaged all of its premises, on July 14, 2015, CECI returned to the building at 3000 Omer-Lavallée Street after a year of major renovations that allowed for modernization and renovation.
 Substantially expand CECI's facilities as well as its rental space.